 1989–2001: Foundation and early development:

-Uli Behringer, the company’s founder, was committed to music and technology at a very early age of around 16, when he had constructed a synthesizer.
+Mr Uli , the company’s founder, was committed to music and technology at a very early age of around 16 when he had constructed a synthesizer.

-While Behringer products were primarily manufactured in Willich, Germany, many of the individual components were imported from mainland China.
-In 1990, to reduce on the production costs, Behringer shifted production from West Germany to mainland China.
-By 1997, Uli Behringer had relocated to Hong Kong to supervise manufacturing quality and to better understand Chinese culture.
+In 1990, to reduce the production costs, The company shifted production from West Germany to mainland China.
+By 1997, Mr Uli had relocated to Hong Kong to supervise the manufacturing quality and to understand Chinese culture better.

-In May 2000, Behringer acquired the rights to the Cool Audio technology from Intersil Corporation, a US-based semi-conductor manufacturer.
-CoolAudio is a high-power Class-D amplification technology with power ratings up to 4,000 Watts and efficiencies up to 90%, which has been rated as high audio quality.
+CoolAudio is a high-power Class-D amplification technology with power ratings up to 4,000 Watts and efficiencies up to 90%, considered as one the best in audio.
 The acquisition included an extensive intellectual property portfolio and licensees such as Alpine and Rowe, among others.

 MIDAS technology: MIDAS has had a long history of innovation and leadership in the world of audio mixing consoles.
-Behringer is proudly associated with MIDAS designed mic preamps for the ultimate high quality audio reproduction in both live and studio environments.
+Behringer is proudly associated with MIDAS designed mic preamps & digital mixers for the ultimate high-quality audio reproduction in both live and studio environments.

-Behringer mixers are a great choice for audio mixing with specifically designed mixer for various applications such as:
+Behringer mixers are an excellent choice for audio mixing with specifically designed mixer for various applications such as: